Rapidly deploying on-device eye tracking by distilling visual foundation models: Extended Results

 \subsection{DINOv3 Embedding Visualization with Gaze Ground Truth}

-In \cref{fig:motivation.tsne} we presented DINOv3 embedding on ET images, and discovered global subject clusters, with intra-subject distributions showing smooth gaze correlated structure.
+In \cref{fig:motivation.tsne} we presented DINOv3 embeddings on ET images, and discovered global subject clusters, with intra-subject distributions showing smooth gaze correlated structure.
 We present the complete visualization colored by gaze ground-truth in \cref{fig:supp.tsne_gt_full}.